elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

         1. Add a citation.cff file to your repository
         2. Add a .zenodo.json file to your repository.
 For an example see [https://cdnis-brain.readthedocs.io/zenodo/](https://cdnis-brain.readthedocs.io/zenodo/)

-??? note "Zenodo - Get a DOI for material in a Google Drive folder"
+??? note "Get a DOI for material in a Google Drive folder"

     This tutorial will guide you through creating a Zenodo record for your training materials hosted on Google Drive.
 Please ensure you have an ORCID before starting.